Prof. David Ginley

 Florida Gulf Coast University, USA

-Speech title: Visualizing uptake of gold nanoparticles in live breast cancer cells and Zebra Fish
+Title: Visualizing uptake of gold nanoparticles in live breast cancer cells and Zebra Fish

 Abstract: Gold nanoparticles possess distinctive physicochemical properties and can be used as unconventional therapeutic approaches for targeting of cancer cells.
 However, the mechanism of the interaction between gold nanoparticles and cancer cells is still not clear.
 The purpose of this study was to grow gold nanoparticles with controlable particle sizes and use them to study their transport and diffusion in live breast cancer cells MCF-7 and zebra fish.
 We treated MCF-7 with 8 nm gold nanoparticles for 72 hours and visualized gold nanoparticles in the live cancer cells for different transport times.
 A dark field optical microscope (DFOM) was used to examine their transport and accumulation in the cancer cells as shown in Figure 1.
 Two concentrations of gold nanoparticles were tested in MCF7 cancer cells to determine the transport rate of the gold nanoparticles in the cancer cells.
 The results show that gold nanoparticles were able to enter not only cell membranes, but also nucleus of cancer cells.
 The transport or accumulation rate of gold nanoparticles in cancer cells was dependent on the time and the concentration of gold nanoparticles.